 World of Tanks is a treat for history buffs, too.
 With over 400 mid-twentieth century American, British, USSR, Chinese, and other tanks lovingly recreated with historical reverence, climbing up the game’s tech tree is a reward in itself.
 Put in a fair few hours of skirmishing and you’ll find a game that’s instantly enjoyable, and surprisingly cerebral.

-You can play World of Tanks for free right now – even if you’re on your phone, there’s World of Tanks: Blitz to give you a handheld version of the game.
+You can play World of Tanks free right now – even if you’re on your phone, there’s World of Tanks: Blitz to give you a handheld version of the game.
 Once you’ve learned the ropes, check out our guide to the best tanks in World of Tanks to up your game.

-Play Enlisted for free.
+Play World of Warships for free.

 3. War Thunder